 My about.me page

-There are endless ways to make money from your writing, let’s look at four easy, fun and creative ways which don’t depend on you having a website.
+There are endless ways to make money writing, so let’s look at four easy, fun and creative ways which don’t depend on you having a website.
 Some writers put creating a website into the “too hard” basket.

 So, whether you have a website or not, here are some ways to play online, promote yourself as a writer, and get some cash at the same time.